 The 4.2% decrease in revenues from joint revenue sharing arrangements was largely due to lower joint venture take rates, offset slightly by continued network growth.
 Joint venture take rates are impacted by the mix of theater systems installed and the particular geographic market for those systems.
 Contingent rent revenues from joint revenue sharing arrangements decreased to \$70.4 million in the year ended December 31, 2017 from \$73.5 million in the year ended December 31, 2016.
 In 2015 revenues from joint revenue sharing arrangements were \$81.4 million.
 The decrease in revenues in 2016 versus 2015 from joint revenue sharing arrangements was due to weaker film performance in 2016, partly a result of unfavorable exchange rates between applicable local currencies and the U.S. dollar.
-The Company ended 2017 with 747 theaters operating under joint revenue sharing arrangements was 2.8% higher at \$525.3 million in the year ended December 31, 2016 and \$514.1 million in the year ended December 31, 2015.
+The Company ended 2017 with 747 theaters operating under joint revenue sharing arrangements, as compared to 640 theaters at the end of 2016, an increase of 16.7% and 529 theaters at the end of 2015.
+Gross box office generated by the joint revenue sharing arrangements was 2.8% higher at \$525.3 million in the year ended December 31, 2016 and \$514.1 million in the year ended December 31, 2015.